the-mithh/DoomSquad/README.md

 Online shopping platform created by Doctor Doom.

 ### The Problem (that doesn't exist)
-Finding a suitable planet for your personal space empire is extremely difficult. 👽 High population , Busy Doctor Doom can't Manage it.
+Finding a suitable planet for your personal space empire is extremely difficult.
+👽High population But Busy Doctor Doom can't Manage it...!!

 ### The Solution
 Our platform makes interplanetary shopping simple, convenient.